TheArtemis/chopstick.js/README.md

 # chopstick.js

-Chopsticks is a Game developed for Languages and Web Technologies University course.
+Chopsticks is a game developed for Languages and Web Technologies University course.

 ## Rules